-The project is designed as a "lean" field programme to be conducted annually by 2-4 persons in about 3 weeks.
-Small boats are used to navigate the fjords between camp sites, from where the field team(s) hike to the selected standard monitoring sites spanning the coastal and inland areas (see map, right).
+Since 2004, the project has been designed as a "lean" field programme to be conducted annually by 2-4 persons in about 3 weeks.
+Small boats are used to navigate the fjords between camp sites, and field team(s) hiking to the selected monitoring sites spanning the coastal and inland areas (see map, right).